 Anke helpt professionals en studenten met uiteenlopende achtergronden, van duurzaamheid een gezonde business case te maken.
 Het door ons in de bouwsector ontwikkelde Merger of Interests pespective, is daarbij een grote steun en helpt, in de praktijk, daadwerkelijk positief verschil te maken.

-Anke is a member of the Supervisory Board of Triodos Real Estate Fund.
-She is chair of the jury of the National Building Award (Nationale Bouwprijs) and a member of several other juries and advisory boards.
-Till 2016 she was for eight years member of the board of the Dutch Green Building Council.
-She wrote several books and many articles and blogs.
+Anke is a member of the Supervisory Board of Housing Association Gooi& Omstreken and a member of several juries and advisory boards.
+She was member of the board of the Dutch Green Building Council and of the Supervisory Board of Triodos Real Estate Fund.

 Anke was a guest speaker at various universities abroad (in particular, Canada).
 In 2016 I taught the course Energy Friendly Housing Renovations at Ryerson University, Department of Architectural Science, in Toronto.

 Anke is currently very interested in nature and biodiversity, and for that reason she will start a training for beekeepers.